 Click on the Save option to be super-informed about your work items.

-The Sprint Burndown gadget on JIRA dashboard allows team members to track the record of a current sprint.
+The Sprint Burndown gadget on the JIRA dashboard allows team members to track the record of a current sprint.
 It has a simple interface with the Sprint starting on the left and ending on the right.
-The Remaining Values line remain under the Guideline, displayed in grey.
+The Remaining Values line remains under the Guideline, displayed in grey.

 To make the chart accurate, estimation at the starting of the Sprint is crucial.
 The chart utilizes the Sprint estimation to mark the Guideline.
 You will find 'flat spots' in the Guideline, which indicate the non-working days in the Sprint.

 Here's how you can add this gadget to the JIRA dashboard-